ewoks-kit/ewoksorange/README.md

 python -m Orange.canvas
 ```

-When removing a editable install, you may need to delete one file manually:
+When removing an editable install, you may need to delete one file manually:

 ```bash
 python -m pip install -e ewoksorange/tests/examples/ewoks_example_1_addon